Workbook setup for ticket submits

 3p ad/creative date or url adjustments

-3. You will not provide assets of any kind for date or url adjustmentes
+4. You will not provide assets of any kind for date or url adjustments

-2. You should delete rows of the placements/creatives not being changed.
-Only submit what needs to be worked on.
+3. You should delete rows of the placements/creatives not being changed.
+Only submit what needs to be worked on!

-7. Do not edit over anything on the export aside from the new column you made at the end of the export
+7. Do not edit over anything on the export aside from the new column header you will make to show the changes needed at the end of the export

 What you'll receive from AdOps when the ticket is completed: